Our people

 Associate

-Kat Dawnier provides specialist advice to the Centre on the design, implementation and evaluation of philanthropic strategy.
+Kat Dawnier provides the Centre with expertise on philanthropic practice and social impact strategy.

 -